 In July 2010, VicRoads adopted the Austroads Guide to Road Design series, as modified by VicRoads supplements.
-The design standards used for the Project were therefore based on the Austroads Guide to Road Design series and VicRoads Supplements (VicRoads, 2010).
+The design standards used for the Project were therefore based on the Austroads Guide to Road Design series and VicRoads Supplements (July 2010) because further information on the potential bypass of Beaufort has become available since the Project was formulated.